7 Top Amazon Metrics Sellers Should Track

 Product copy and descriptions

 Customers rely on your listing’s copy to know what they’re getting, including answers to the questions they might have in mind.
-If your descriptions and copy aren’t accurate or lacking in details, they might simply leave because what they are getting from you may not be clear, which could translate into lower conversion rate.
+If your descriptions and copy aren’t accurate or lacking in details, they might simply leave because what they are getting from you may not be clear, which could translate into a lower conversion rate.

 Quality of product images